iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

 ### Using Studio API

-Using Studio API will require you to add your remote storage secrets to respective projects, but can be easier since to use it in place you only need to have Studio API token.
+Using Studio API will require you to add your remote storage secrets to respective projects but downloading models can be easier than DVC since you only need to have the Studio API token.
+You do not need direct access to your remote storage, and you do not need to install DVC.
 Studio APIs rely on signing urls, which limits the number of remotes they're working with.
 You can learn more on [REST API] pages.

 [REST API]: /doc/studio/rest-api
 [Python API]: /doc/api-reference